Defiant Maine pastor’s family planning wedding events across state line amid virus outbreaks

-SOMERSWORTH, N.H. — The family of the defiant Baptist pastor linked to Maine’s largest COVID-19 outbreak after officiating a wedding near Millinocket in August will gather next month for another wedding and reception, just a few miles from virus hotspots in York County.
+SOMERSWORTH, New Hampshire — The family of the defiant Baptist pastor linked to Maine’s largest COVID-19 outbreak after officiating a wedding near Millinocket in August will gather next month for another wedding and reception, just a few miles from virus hotspots in York County.

 It is unclear whether Todd Bell, head of Sanford’s Calvary Baptist Church and a religious school, will conduct the ceremony between his son and a New Hampshire woman at an indoor service on Oct.
 17 at South Church, a Unitarian Universalist church in Portsmouth, New Hampshire.
 But a “family minister” will officiate the ceremony, said Jennifer Leyden, a spokesperson for the church.